r15hil/r15hil.github.io/docs/projects/temp_fan.md

 [__Back to Projects__](projects.md)

-# Temperature controlled fan
+# 🔥 Temperature Controlled Fan

-This is a project I made to turn on/off a fan based on the temperature.
+This is a project I made to turn on/off a fan based on the temperature 🌡️.

-## What I already had
+## What I already had:
-- Wire Jumpers
+- 🧵 Wire Jumpers
-- Resistors
+- 🛠️ Resistors
-- Temperature sensor (DS18B20)
+- 🌡️ Temperature Sensor (DS18B20)
-- Fan (salvaged from an old hair dryer)
+- 💨 Fan (salvaged from an old hair dryer)
-- Arduino Uno
+- 🤖 Arduino Uno
-- Breadboard
+- 🍞 Breadboard

-## What I had to get
+## What I had to get:
-- A mosfet (I used an IRFZ44N)
+- 💥 A mosfet (I used an IRFZ44N)

-## How it works
+## How it works:

-The arduino reads the temperature from the sensor and if it is above 30 degrees, it turns on the mosfet which in turn turns on the fan.
-If the temperature is below 30 degrees, the mosfet is turned off and the fan is turned off.
+The Arduino reads the temperature from the sensor and if it's above 30 degrees, it turns on the mosfet which in turn powers up the fan 🌀.
+If the temperature is below 30 degrees, the mosfet is turned off and the fan stops spinning ❌.

-## Code
+## Code:

 ```
 #include <OneWire.h>